§ 01 Veterans services · Veteran-owned

 $250 intake

-A 60-minute psychiatric evaluation with history, medication review, formulation, and an initial plan.
+A 60-minute psychiatric evaluation: history, medication review, formulation, and an initial plan you understand.

 $150 follow-up

-Thirty-minute medication-management visits, spaced by clinical need and guided by measurable targets.
+Thirty-minute medication visits, spaced by clinical need and guided by measurable targets.

 Good fit